airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 ### Collaborating for more mileage

 We have a schedule and a set of activies that will stimulate participation from your community.
-Things from tweeting, to more warm introductions to people you already know.
-If you're interested, we'd love to chat and share more.
+Things from tweeting, to warm introductions to people you believe will be great authors.
+If you're interested, we'd love to share more over a call.

 ### Meeting your champions